 What she thought

 Where do I start.
 Paris and I have an emotional relationship wrought with love and hate, adoration and disgust, breathtaking moments and moments that make me want to hold my breath.
 I'd like to start by saying everyone should go to Paris.
 The history, architecture, museums, shopping, bread and macarons all make it a great place to visit.
 Few things are as magical as the Eiffel Tower all light up and twinkling against the night sky.
 I would also like to take another moment to defend the French.
 We've been to France twice and have not had any of the experiences that we were warned we would have.
 The French have a different way than Americans.
 In America when we pass a stranger on the street we usually smile and say "hi" or "how are ya?" even if we really don't care how they are.
 In France, when you pass someone and do this and they look at you funny.
 They aren't being rude; they are just wondering if they know you.
 It's just a different culture, don't take it personally.
 The biggest issue I've observed, and observing is my favorite past time, is I see a lot of Americans oversees making no effort to even learn a few words of a foreign language.
 And, I don't need to get comments here about how the French would be speaking German if it weren't for Americans because then I would be saying you should learn a few words of German before you go to France.
 It goes along way if you could greet someone from another country in their language, apologize for not being able to speak more of it, ask if they speak English (most do) and then thank them wholeheartedly for taking time to learn YOUR language so you can communicate with them.
 So often I've seen Americans just start speaking English like everyone else should speak it too, and though most do, it's not the official language of their country.
 I usually think to myself "these are probably the same Americans that have bumper stickers that say 'welcome to America, now speak English'".
 Don't be that person.
 Be gracious travelers.
 Be humble when you should be and thankful when you should be and you'll do fine.
 We've had friendly waiters help us with our French, we've had people asking us tons of questions because they were intrigued with where we live, and have met plenty of other friendly and helpful Parisians along the way.
 Yet, I just can't seem to fall completely and madly in love with Paris like so many other people I know.
 My biggest issue is how dirty it is.
 For example, I had an empty coffee cup in my hand on the Champs-Élysées and wanted to throw it away.
 No trash can anywhere!!
 So, I walked into the store with it.
 Immediately a security guard came up to me waving his hand and saying no. I tell him it's empty but I can't find a trash can.
 He says ok, here, and takes it from me and sits it on the sidewalk in front of the store.
 Huh?
 The phone booths had trash stuck everywhere because there was no trash can to put anything in.
-Meanwhile, Jason is outside of the store dealing with some gypsy who is yelling at him because he won't give her his coffee cup, which still has coffee in it!
+Meanwhile, Jason is outside of the store dealing with some questionable person who is yelling at him because he won't give her his coffee cup, which still has coffee in it!
 I know this should be a small thing but I can't shake the dirty, smelly feeling.
 I think someone should warn you about all of this before you go so you are mentally prepared, so that's what I'm doing.
 Consider it a public service announcement!

 So, to sum it up, be prepared for some trash and some smelly places, be nice and courteous in your travels and enjoy Paris.
 You'll be happy you went.